KocUniversity/comp100ps3/Instructions.md

 During the game, the player will be able to enter "*" (without quotes) instead of the intended letter.

 You need to modify the `deal_hand` function to support always giving one wildcard in each hand.
 Note that `deal_hand` currently ensures that one third of the letters are vowels and the rest are consonants.
 Leave the  consonant count intact, and replace one of the vowel slots with the wildcard.
-You will also need to modify one or more of the constants defined at the top of the file to account for wildcards.

 Then you need to modify the `is_valid_word` function to support wildcards.